sophiadavis/Mir-Iskusstva/README.md

 I divided the data into 20 unique training/test set pairs.
 Each test set contained one picture representing each category, and the corresponding training set contained all other pictures.
 The network was trained for 1500 iterations. (see `crossValidate.py`)

 Now, each output node returned a value in a continuous range.
 I used the classification corresponding to the output node with the maximum output value as the network's "prediction" for a given painting.
 Using that metric, there was a 55% overall success rate.
 The table below lists the number of successes by trial, as well as the network's MSE on both training and test sets.
+Trial 2 (bolded) had the best performance overall.

 |Test Number|Correct|Incorrect|TrainingSetMSE|TestSetMSE|
 | :-------------|:-------------:|:-------------:| :-------------:|-------------:|